IM3S/LDAR_Sim/LDAR-Sim_inputs.md

 This `parameter_level` is vital to enable proper parameter validation.

 Methods require special consideration for several reasons.
 First, methods have `types`, that relate to specific method modules.
 For example, an OGI method is simulated using the OGI module.
 Users can build custom types or extend existing types, but some `type` is necessary to ensure LDAR-Sim knows what code to run.
 Second, there can be many different methods that are quite different, but have the same `type`.
 A good example is different OGI companies.
 You can run a simulation with multiple OGI companies, each specified as a unique method with unique agents, but both of the same type `OGI`.
 This is helpful to represent different work practices, different collection of parameters, or different approaches with the same technology.
 Third, because there are a large diversity of different methods in use, it is helpful to recycle the methods within different programs.
 Thus, methods can be implemented in different programs within the same simulation, but only specified once.
+This can be useful to directly identify the impact of adding a method to a program as the program can be run with and without the new method and results directly compared.

-To recycle methods, the programs must specify the methods by a name.
+Consider the following simulation:

 ```buildoutcfg
 Global parameters